MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Dataset Construction

 \subsection{Event Argument Annotation}

 \looseness=-1 Based on the event detection annotations of \maven and event coreferences of \mavenere, we conduct event argument annotations.
 For multiple coreferent event mentions (triggers), only one of them is displayed during annotation to reduce annotation overhead.
-Once the annotator selects an event trigger, the corresponding argument roles for its event type are displayed for annotation, along with definitions and examples on the annotation interface.
-This ensures that annotators do not have to memorize the lengthy event schema.
-To annotate an event argument, annotators can either choose an entity from the whole document or select a continuous textual span; once an entity mention is selected, all of its coreferent entity mentions are also automatically selected.
-Annotators also have the option to report errors in the event type annotation of a trigger, which allows for the discarding of that trigger.
+Once the annotator selects an event trigger, the corresponding argument roles for its event type are displayed on the annotation interface, along with definitions and examples.
+This ensures that annotators do not have to memorize the lengthy event schema or frequently refer to the annotation guidelines.
+To annotate an event argument, annotators can either choose an entity from the whole document or select a continuous textual span; once an entity mention is selected, all of its coreferent entity mentions are automatically selected.
+Annotators have the option to report errors in the event type annotation of a trigger, which allows for the discarding of that trigger.
 In the annotation process, approximately $4$\% of triggers are discarded.

 We employ $202$ annotators, including $71$ senior annotators selected during annotation training and $33$ experts with rich annotation experiences.
+The experts are recommended by the commercial data annotation companies we employed, and they have undergone at least ten data annotation projects and led at least one.
 The annotation is divided into three phases.
-Each document is first annotated by one ordinary annotator, and then modified by a senior annotator based on the first round of annotation.
+Each document is first annotated by an ordinary annotator, and then modified by a senior annotator.
 Finally, an expert will check whether the annotation accuracy reaches $90$\%.
 If not, the document's annotation will be returned to the second phase.
 To measure data quality, we randomly sample $100$ documents and conduct the three-phrase annotation for them twice with different annotator groups.
 The Fleiss' kappa is $68.6$\%, which indicates a satisfactory level of annotation agreement.
+More annotation details are shown in \cref{app:annotation}.